infinum/dotnet-handbook/Api/Configuration.md

 ### Configuration providers

 ASP.NET Core uses [configuration providers](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration-providers) to load key-value pairs from a variety of sources.
 Those configuration providers can load values from files (like `appsettings.json` or the user secrets file), environment variables, command-line arguments, a database, or a remote service.
-You can even create your custom configuration provider if none of the above satisfy your needs.
+You can even create your custom configuration provider if none of the above satisfies your needs.

 We use the `CreateDefaultBuilder` helper method to bootstrap `HostBuilder` for our app.
 The `CreateDefaultBuilder` method calls `ConfigureAppConfiguration` and sets up a number of default configuration providers.